terrier-org/pyterrier/docs/rewrite.rst

 Bo1QueryExpansion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This applies the Bo1 Divergence from Randomess query expansion model to rewrite the
+This class applies the Bo1 Divergence from Randomess query expansion model to rewrite the
 query based on the occurences of terms in the feedback documents provided for each
 query.
 In this way, it takes in a dataframe with columns `["qid", "query", "docno", "score", "rank"]`
 and returns a dataframe with  `["qid", "query"]`.